 In order to successfully complete the institute, students must attend a minimum of five sessions.
 Students can take the institute as a one credit course.
 It is listed as IDS 299 Topics in Student Affairs.
 The institute is offered during the fall and spring semesters.

-Each year, the student involvement and activities office coordinates student recognition awards.
+Each year, the LEAD office coordinates student recognition awards.
 The recipients of these awards are determined by a committee composed of students, faculty members, and administrators.
 These awards include Who's Who, Silver Key and Special Recognition awards.

 The Senior Awards are presented to a select group of graduating seniors who are members and who meet the following criteria for each award: